RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > ResetHacker launches new department for video editors, graphical designers and logo designers. where the Gautam Makwana⁣ and Chiranjit Ghosh got promoted as a leader of RESETEDITOR department.

 - [22nd November 2020]
-> ResetHacker conducts his 1st Joint Meeting with community and all the department to nominate the leader, new roles, helpdesk for the community and resolving the question of team ResetHacker.
+> ResetHacker conducts his 1st Joint Meeting with community and all the departments to nominate the leader, new roles, helpdesk for the community and resolving the question of team ResetHacker.

-> ResetHacker team leaders assigned an task to create NDA and automate the work of ResetHacker Community.
+> ResetHacker team leaders assigned a task to create NDA and automate the work of ResetHacker Community.

 - [7th November 2020]
-> ResetHacker announcement their Monthly webinar series to promote pentesting and improve bug hunting.
+> ResetHacker announced his Monthly webinar series to promote pentesting and improve bug hunting.

-> Team ResetHacker received an application with HTB VIP from Board of Directors of ResetHacker.
+> Team leader of ResetHacker & CTF players received a HTB VIP access from Board of Directors of ResetHacker.

-> ResetHacker launches RHv 3.0 to enhance the knowledge of team members and reduced the daily contributing inside the Community to 3hr per week.
+> ResetHacker launches RHv3.0 to enhance the knowledge of team members and reduced the daily contributing inside the Community to 3hr per week.

 - [21 October 2020]
-> ResetHacker received an Gift from Spyspe.
+> ResetHacker received an Gift from **Spyspe**.

 - [18 October 2020]
 > RH_CCID officially launched the cybercrime report portal for the cybercrime investigation.